Lupin Logo

 Apart from liver-related symptoms, a small percentage of people with hepatitis B may also develop neurological symptoms due to nerve damage.
 They might typically experience

-Unusual burning or sharp tingling pain in hands and feet
+• Unusual burning or sharp tingling pain in hands and feet Unusual burning or sharp tingling pain in hands and feet

 There is no need to prepare for an HBV-DNA detection test in advance.
 However, to conduct the test, you might be asked to consent and follow the doctor's instructions before CSF sample collection.